 Sport Integrity Toolkit

-The Sport Integrity Toolkit contains important information, resources and links to assist athletes, coaches administrators, clubs and NT Peak Sporting Bodies (PSBs).
+The Sport Integrity Toolkit contains important information, resources and links to assist athletes, coaches, officials, administrators, clubs, regional sporting associations and NT Peak Sporting Bodies (PSBs).

 Member Protection Policy

-All sports clubs and Peak Sporting Bodies (PSBs) have a responsibility to make sure that their sport is safe, fair and inclusive for everyone involved.
+All sports clubs, regional sporting associations and Peak Sporting Bodies (PSBs) have a responsibility to make sure that their sport is safe, fair and inclusive for everyone involved.
 They also have legal obligations to prevent and address discrimination, harassment, abuse and other harmful behaviours.

 For club committees, a current Member Protection Policy (MPP) is an effective risk management tool that protects against the loss and harm of participants and members.
 To develop your member protection policy, check with your governing national or state body first.
 Most sports in Australia have a MPP, as well as child protection policies and codes of conduct, that affiliated clubs and members are bound by.